Colorectal cancer facts and statistics

 Colorectal cancer is the fourth most commonly diagnosed cancer in the U.S. and the second leading cause of cancer death.
 Yet this cancer can be prevented with screening and is highly treatable when detected early.

 Colorectal cancer remains one of the most common cancers.
-The American Cancer Society estimates that 152,810 people in the U.S. will be diagnosed with colon cancer in 2024, and 53,010 will die from the disease.
-The number of people diagnosed has steadily declined since the mid-1980s due to increased screening and changing lifestyles.
+The American Cancer Society estimates that 154,270 people in the U.S. will be diagnosed with colon and rectal cancer in 2025, and 52,900 will die from the disease.
+The number of people who have died from colorectal cancer has steadily decreased since the mid-1980s due to increased screening and changing lifestyles.

 Colorectal cancer is a life-threatening disease, but it's a highly curable form of cancer if found early.
 Here are a few key facts you should know about colon and rectal cancer.